mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/dynamic-stats-frontend/index.md

     ```

 # Changing a previously-configured port
-If you have manualy configured an Edge-LB pool to use a specific port for accessing HAProxy statistics, updating the pool configuration file to use auto-assignment for the stats port does not update the port used.
+If you have manually configured an Edge-LB pool to use a specific port for accessing HAProxy statistics, updating the pool configuration file to use auto-assignment for the stats port does not update the port used.
 For example, if you previously configured port 9090 as the statistics port and update the Edge-LB pool configuration `haproxy.stats.bindPort` setting to `0` for dynamic allocation, Edge-LB will continue to use port 9090 for HAProxy statistics.

 To use dynamic port selection, delete the previous pool configuration and create and deploy a new pool configuration file with the `haproxy.stats.bindPort: 0` setting.